A brief history of the yoga rope wall

 “Hardware stores usually only carry nylon rope, which is what you want if you can’t find the elusive poly-cotton type since it is fairly soft, but I could only find twisted nylon rope in 5/8″ size.
 Twisted rope feels soft initially, but under a load it gets hard and it is not comfortable.
 Braided nylon rope only comes in diameters of up to 7/16″ in most hardware stores, which is still too small.
 I did find braided polypropylene rope in 5/8″, but it’s stiffer than the nylon and doesn’t have as good a feel.
 You could try using climbing rope, but I think it still feels too hard and its ungodly expensive.”

 You can also purchase boating rope from West Marine in San Diego.
-I used it to make some yoga ropes some years back and it did a fine enough job.
-However, it did stretch out after several 100 uses from dozens of students, so a non-stretch type rope would be preferable.
+I used it to make some yoga ropes for my studio some years back and it did a fine enough job.
+However, it stretched out after several thousand uses from students, so a non-stretch type rope would be preferable.

 How to books